With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCenterstone Waller Therapeutic Program is a mental health facility in Louisville, KY, located at 2415 Rockford Lane, in the 40216 zip code.
 Centerstone Waller Therapeutic Program provides outpatient treatment.
-Centerstone Waller Therapeutic Program provides behavior modification, individual psychotherapy and psychotropic medication to children / adolescents.
-Centerstone Waller Therapeutic Program also supports military families, people with PTSD and children/adolescents with serious emotional disturbance.
-Some other services available at Centerstone Waller Therapeutic Program include case management and suicide prevention services.
+Centerstone Waller Therapeutic Program provides psychotropic medication, trauma therapy and individual psychotherapy to children / adolescents.
+Centerstone Waller Therapeutic Program also supports people with PTSD, children/adolescents with serious emotional disturbance and military families.
+Some other services available at Centerstone Waller Therapeutic Program include suicide prevention services and case management.

-Learn MoreFamily And Childrens Place is one of mental health facilities in Louisville, Kentucky, located at 525 Zane Street, 40203 zip code.
+Learn MoreFamily And Childrens Place is a mental health facility in Louisville, KY, located at 525 Zane Street, in the 40203 zip code.
 Family And Childrens Place provides outpatient treatment.
-Family And Childrens Place provides couples/family therapy, trauma therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
+Family And Childrens Place provides trauma therapy, couples/family therapy and dialectical behavior therapy to children / adolescents, young adults and adults.
 Family And Childrens Place also supports people with PTSD and people with trauma.
-Additional services provided at Family And Childrens Place include case management, family psychoeducation and suicide prevention services.
+Some other services available at Family And Childrens Place include case management, family psychoeducation and suicide prevention services.

 Learn MoreNorton Childrens Hospital Ackerly Behavioral Health Unit is a mental health clinic in Louisville, KY, located at 200 East Chestnut Street, 40202 zip code area.
 Norton Childrens Hospital Ackerly Behavioral Health Unit provides hospital inpatient treatment.
-Norton Childrens Hospital Ackerly Behavioral Health Unit offers dialectical behavior therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
+Norton Childrens Hospital Ackerly Behavioral Health Unit offers group therapy, trauma therapy and individual psychotherapy to children / adolescents.
 Norton Childrens Hospital Ackerly Behavioral Health Unit also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Norton Childrens Hospital Ackerly Behavioral Health Unit include case management, suicide prevention services and illness management and recovery.
+Additional services offered at Norton Childrens Hospital Ackerly Behavioral Health Unit include suicide prevention services, psychosocial rehabilitation services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.